Employee stock option: Valuation

 The reference to "expected exercise patterns" is to what is sometimes called "suboptimal early exercise behavior".
 Here, regardless of theoretical considerations—see Rational pricing—employees are assumed to exercise when they are sufficiently "in the money".
 This is usually proxied as the share price exceeding a specified multiple of the strike price; this multiple, in turn, is often an empirically determined average for the company or industry in question (as is the rate of employees exiting the company).
 "Suboptimal", as it is this behavior which results in the above reduction in value, relative to standard options.

 The preference for lattice models is that these break the problem into discrete sub-problems, and hence different rules and behaviors may be applied at the various time/price combinations as appropriate.
 (The binomial model is the simplest and most common lattice model.)
 The "dynamic assumptions of expected volatility and dividends", e.g. expected changes to dividend policy, as well as of forecast changes in interest rates as consistent with today's term structure, may also be incorporated in a lattice model; although a finite difference model would be more correctly (if less easily) applied in these cases.

+See contingent claim valuation for further discussion.

 Black–Scholes may be applied to ESO valuation, but with an important consideration: option maturity is substituted with an "effective time to exercise", reflecting the impact on value of vesting, employee exits and suboptimal exercise.
 For modelling purposes, where Black–Scholes is used, this number is (often) based on SEC Filings of comparable companies.
 For reporting purposes, it can be found by calculating the ESO's Fugit, "the (risk-neutral) expected life of the option", directly from the lattice, or back-solved such that Black–Scholes returns a given lattice-based result (see Greeks (finance)).

+A KPMG study (from 2012) suggests that most ESO valuations use either Black–Scholes or a lattice model, as adjusted to incorporate the features of typical ESOs.

-The Hull–White model (2004) is widely used, while the work of Carpenter (1998) is acknowledged as the first attempt at a "thorough treatment"; see also Rubinstein (1995).
+The more specialized Hull–White model (2004) is also widely employed, while the work of Carpenter (1998) is acknowledged as the first attempt at a "thorough treatment"; see also Rubinstein (1995).
 These are essentially modifications of the standard binomial model (although may sometimes be implemented as a trinomial tree).
-See below for further discussion, as well as calculation resources, and contingent claim valuation more generally.

-A KPMG study (from 2012) suggests that most ESO valuations use either Black–Scholes or a lattice model, as adjusted to incorporate the features of typical ESOs.

 Often, the inputs to the pricing model may be difficult to determine—usually stock volatility, expected time to expiration, and relevant exercise multiples—and a variety of commercial services are offered here.